worlddynamics/WorldDynamics.jl/docs/src/tutorial.md

 ranges[:pop] = (1900, 2100)
 ```

-Instead, we can extend the above set of years to a much larger one as well as replace any outdated estimations by more recent data available at open-source data catalogs.
+Instead, we can extend the above set of years to a much larger one as well as replace any outdated estimations with more recent data available at open-source data catalogs.
 In the following, we consider past and future projections of the world population, taken from the recognized public database
 [Our World In Data](https://ourworldindata.org/grapher/population-past-future?time=1867..2100).
 We first have to modify the table `POP` by getting the table set of the pollution sector, and by changing its value.
-We then have to solve again the ODE system, by specifying which set of tables has to be used for the pollution sector.
+We then have to solve the ODE system again, by specifying which set of tables has to be used for the pollution sector.
 This is exactly what we do in the following code.

 ```